KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Saturn

 **Orientation**
-Entropic or transcendent — depending on response.
+Entropic or catalytic — depending on response.

 🕷️ 🐉 🪼 ☍ E↓♾ ♾